TheDevPath/scrypto-examples-ep2/README.md

 Picking up where we left off in episode 1 let's dig a little deeper and take a look under the hood for a minute to better understand what was created for us in our generated blueprint!

-Learn how to find more options and capabilities that we get from the scrypto libraries and radix engine, thus empowering us to compose new blueprints.
+We will look at how to find more of the options and capabilities that we get from the Scrypto libraries and Radix engine.
+Then make our way through some other example blueprints and identify reusable patterns.
+In the end hopefully it will feel a bit more comfortable to compose your own custom blueprints.

 ## :brain: What you will Learn